What is The ESCAPE Course?

 - We meet at local simulation centre and use their materials

 Who should attend the course?

-Family practice anesthesiologists (FPAs), nurses, and teams who work in rural communities.
+Family practice anesthesiologists (FPAs), ER physicians, ESS physicians, nurses, and teams who work in rural communities.

 What will I learn?

 Scenarios discussed in the course will vary based on local needs.
 Each community will submit to instructors desired topics based on difficult cases they have experienced locally.

 - Demonstrate effective crisis resource management skills, including communication and team work;

 - Demonstrate an effective approach to, and management of, intraoperative emergencies and trauma and critical care resuscitation;